 IATA Makes Significant Changes in 2021 Starting 1st January

-IATA has made it their mission to offer proper guidelines for DGR (Dangerous Goods Regulations) for the longest time.
+IATA Changes in 2021.
+They have made it their mission to offer proper guidelines for DGR (Dangerous Goods Regulations) for the longest time.

 Now is the time for another edition, the 62nd.
 All airline operators and shippers must catch up with these new regulations to safely transport hazardous items, especially by airplane.